ScottSucksAtProgramming/narcotics_tracker/docs/design/design_doc.md

     1. Creation and connection with a database file.
     2. Creation of tables within the database.
-    3. Querying of table names from the database file.
+    3. Querying table names from the database file.
-    4. Querying of columns names from database tables.
+    4. Querying column names from database tables.
     5. Updating tables within the database.
     6. Deleting tables from the database.
     7. Writing data to the database.